MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - NOTE to parameter 'showalltracks': It is required to use the above setting 'GPX-Parsing' activated for showalltracks to work.
 - Added Functionality to Admin - GPX-Tracks:
 The Map + Track for the selected GPX-Track is shown on the Admin Page.
 Several filter options (statistics with mean height and speed change, Distance smoothing and simplify.js) were added.
 The GPX-File is now filtered in the browser and with Button Click "Save" sent as filtered file via http(s) to the server.
 The server-side (backend) from WP just stores the file now.
-Due to the new Functionality several bugs and inconsitencies were removed.
-Mainl in leafletChartJs-Files and in the AdminSettingsPage.php and admin_settings.php.
+Due to the new Functionality several bugs and inconsistencies were removed.
+Mainly in leafletChartJs-Files and in the AdminSettingsPage.php and admin_settings.php.
 The function was started with WebAssembly and Rust but later skipped, so the files are still in the repository.
 The translations in ./languages/*.json were updated for German only.

 Process and save the file with the Button at the bottom.

 </br>

 # Image Preparation
+**NOTE ON AVIF IMAGES:**
+Although AVIF is supported by all major browsers, and I spent a lot of time to make it work for the whole bunch of my Plugins I cannot recommend to use it.
+After all, I compared the Google Page Speed Index and the subjective load time of the page.
+With AVIF Images the Page Speed Index is worse (compared 80 to 100) and the subjective load time is much longer.
+Additionally, the AVIF thumbnails are not shown on the Leaflet Map.
+And I won't fix it because it is not worth it.

+So, the current recommendation is to use the 'webp format.

 1. Preparation of Images (optional)
     - Generate Thumbnails and rescale your Images.
     I used "ImageResizer for Windows" rescaled the former full-size images and generated thumbnails.
 The Thumbnails have to have '_thumb', '-thumb', '200x150' or '150x150' in their filename (e.g. image1-thumb.jpg).
 The minimum size should be 64 x 64px.
 Best is 150 x 150px.